 - What is the stage of development of this medicine?

 The evaluation of the effects of heparin-binding epidermal growth factor-like growth factor (HB EGF), amino acids 74-148 in experimental models is ongoing.
 At the time of submission of the application for orphan designation, no clinical trials in patients at risk of being affected by necrotizing enterocolitis were initiated.

 Heparin-binding epidermal growth factor-like growth factor (HB EGF), amino acids 74-148 was not authorised anywhere worldwide for the prevention of necrotizing enterocolitis, at the time of submission.
 Orphan designation of heparin-binding epidermal growth factor-like growth factor (HB EGF), amino acids 74-148 was granted in the United States for this condition.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 6 September 2006 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 6 September 2006 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria

 - the existence of alternative methods of diagnosis, prevention or treatment;